 Until the mid-20th century, the treatment of hypothyroidism patients received thyroid extract from animals.
-But I would like to draw your attention to Tom Brimeyer’s book Hypothyroidism Revolution.
-It shows one of the most effective methods of treatment of hypothyroidism from home.
-The book can be downloaded at the link at the bottom of the page.
+But I would like to draw your attention to Tom Brimeyer’s manual.
+His guide shows one of the most effective methods of treatment of hypothyroidism from home.
+The ebook can be downloaded at the link at the bottom of the page.
 If hypothyroidism is not treated, the patient’s condition deteriorates.

 Untreated hypothyroidism in children leads to irreversible stunted growth, physical and mental development.
 The elderly can develop severe, often fatal complications.
 Prevention of hypothyroidism is in compliance with the diet that provides an adequate intake of iodine in the body and timely treatment of thyroid diseases.

 The Hypothyroidism Revolution by Tom Brimeyer